alienwithin/xanity-php-rat/README.md

 # xanity-php-rat

-This is a xanity leak.
+This is a xanity leak for those interested in malware research.

 It  keeps the stub updated and FUD and with its built-in Scanner, that does not distribute, it will be FUD almost for a while.
 Xanity uses CodeDom to compile the Stub to a very low Size(49kb).